 To qualify for the online GED test, you must first attain “green” scores (‘likely to pass’) on the GED Ready practice test available on the GED.com website at $6.99 each.
 There’s a GED Ready test for each GED sub-exam, so four in total, which will cost you $28.

-Students signed up for Onsego’s My Advantage Plan will receive four GED Ready tests for free.
+Students signed up for Onsego’s Advantage Plans will receive four GED Ready tests for free.

 Oklahoma GED Online Classes